unytics/bigfunctions/README.md

 ## 👀 Call public BigFunctions without install from you GCP project

-All BigFunctions represented by a 'yaml' file in 'bigfunctions' folder are automatically deployed in public datasets so that you can call them directly without install from your BigQuery project.
+All BigFunctions represented by a 'yaml' file in *bigfunctions* folder are automatically deployed in public datasets so that you can call them directly without install from your BigQuery project.

 To explore available bigfunctions and to get started, visit **<a href="https://unytics.github.io/bigfunctions/" target="_blank">BigFunctions website</a>**.